BestTimesToVisit.com Logo

 attraction

-Wander through the UNESCO World Heritage site of Willemstad, marveling at the pastel-hued Dutch colonial buildings lining the St. Anna Bay.
-For the best light and fewer crowds, visit in the late afternoon as the sun casts a warm glow on the Handelskade waterfront.
+Wander through the UNESCO World Heritage site of Willemstad, marveling at the pastel-hued Dutch colonial architecture lining Handelskade.
+For the best light and fewer crowds, aim for a late afternoon stroll as the sun casts a warm glow on the buildings and the Queen Emma Pontoon Bridge prepares for its evening opening.

 activity